agentflare-ai/agentml/.github/PULL_REQUEST_TEMPLATE.md

 ### Project-Specific

 - [ ] If this PR implements an AEP, I have linked it in the "Related AEP" section above
-- [ ] If this PR modifies namespaces, I have updated the namespace documentation
+- [ ] If this PR modifies the specification (.xsd, .wit), I have validated it
-- [ ] If this PR affects WASM components, I have tested with the WIT definitions
+- [ ] If this PR affects interface definitions, I have tested with implementations
-- [ ] If this PR changes the SCXML runtime, I have run conformance tests
+- [ ] If this PR updates examples, I have verified they run correctly
-- [ ] Dependencies are up-to-date and security vulnerabilities addressed
 - [ ] I have verified no sensitive data (credentials, keys, secrets) is committed

 ## Performance Impact